jesusbotella/ngx-lazy-load-images/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bhttps%3A%2F%2Fgithub.com%2Fjesusbotella%2Fngx-lazy-load-images.svg?type=shield)](https://app.fossa.io/projects/git%2Bhttps%3A%2F%2Fgithub.com%2Fjesusbotella%2Fngx-lazy-load-images?ref=badge_shield)

-ngx-lazy-load-images is a image lazy load library for Angular 2+.
+ngx-lazy-load-images is a image lazy load library for Angular 9+.

 The library allows to lazy load images from your web application using the [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) and the [IntersectionObserver](https://developer.mozilla.org/en/docs/Web/API/IntersectionObserver).
 Images will be loaded as soon as they enter the viewport in a non-blocking way.

 It supports `<img>` tags as well as background images.

+Please check v1.x.x releases for support to older versions of Angular. ngx-lazy-load-images v2+ just supports Angular 9+.

 ## Installation
 You can install the library via npm with this command: